neilg63/ring360/README.md

 This is implemented only for *f64* with the following methods:

-- *to_360() -> Ring360* converts any 64-bit float representing a degree in tne 360º system to Ring360 value;
+- *to_360() -> Ring360* converts any 64-bit float representing a degree in the 360º system to Ring360 value;
-- *to_360_gis() -> Ring360* converts any 64-bit float representing a degree in tne ±180º system and normalises on the 0-360º scale.
+- *to_360_gis() -> Ring360* converts any 64-bit float representing a degree in the ±180º system and normalises on the 0-360º scale.
 - *mod_360() -> f64* A convenience method for *% 360.0*, but treating negative values as positive degrees in reverse, e.g. *(-20.0).mod_360* equals *340º*
 - *angle_360(other_value: f64) -> f64*: Calculates the shortest angle between two f64 values as degrees around a circle.